pieas-asif/Hangman/README.md

 > `make windows`
 > `./hangman -e`

--e is present for easy mode.
+-e is passed for easy mode.
 also, you can pass -m or -h for medium and hard mode.

 ### Checkpoints